AliMuhammadAsad/LegalData-GenAI-Project/README.md

 The architecture leverages several AWS services:
 - **Amazon S3**: For storing documents.
 - **Amazon Textract**: For extracting text from documents.
-- **Amazon SageMaker**: For generating embeddings and running the LLM.
-- **AWS Lambda**: For executing serverless functions to handle API requests.
-- **Amazon API Gateway**: For managing API endpoints.

 ## Objectives
 - Implement a scalable Q&A architecture on AWS.